 Psychological freedom: practicing and encouraging mindfulness.

 Increasing these three freedoms will make attention less scarce.
 Economic freedom will unlock the time that we currently spend in jobs that can and should be automated.
-Informational freedom will broaden access to information and computation.
+Informational freedom will accelerate the creation and distribution of knowledge.
 And psychological freedom enables rationality in a world in which we are overloaded with information.
 Each of these freedoms is important in its own right, but they are also mutually reinforcing.

-One crucial goal in reducing the scarcity of attention is to improve the functioning of the ‘knowledge loop’, which is the source of all knowledge and consists of learning, creating and sharing.
-Producing more knowledge is essential to human progress; the history of humanity is littered with failed civilizations that didn’t produce enough knowledge to overcome the challenges facing them.
+One crucial goal in reducing the scarcity of attention is to improve the functioning of the ‘knowledge loop’, which is the source of all knowledge and which consists of learning, creating and sharing.
+Producing more knowledge is essential to human progress.
+The history of humanity is littered with failed civilizations that didn’t produce enough knowledge to overcome the challenges facing them.

 To achieve collective progress through increased individual freedoms, we must establish a set of values that include critical inquiry, democracy and responsibility.
 These values ensure that the benefits of the knowledge loop accrue broadly to humanity and extend to other species.
 They are central to a renewed humanism, which in turn has an objective basis in the existence and power of human knowledge.
 Reasserting humanism is especially critical at a time when we are coming close to creating ‘transhumans’ through genetic engineering and augmentation, as well as ‘neohumans’ through artificial intelligence.

-The World After Capital argues that increased freedoms combined with strong humanist values are the way that we will transition from the Industrial Age to the Knowledge Age.
+The World After Capital argues that only this combination of increased freedoms and strong humanist values will allow us to safely navigate the transition from the Industrial Age to the Knowledge Age.
 Though I am profoundly optimistic about the ultimate potential for human progress, I am pessimistic about how we will get there.
-We seem intent on clinging to the Industrial Age at all cost, which increases the likelihood of violent change.
+We seem intent on clinging to the Industrial Age at all costs, which increases the likelihood of violent change.
 My hope is that in writing this book I can in some small way help to move us forward peacefully.